 RHCs are authorized to serve as an originating site for telemedicine services.
 An originating site is the location of a client at the time the telemedicine service being furnished through a telecommunications system occurs.
-RHCs that serve as an originating site for telemedicine services are paid an originating site facility fee.
+RHCs that serve as an originating site for telemedicine services are eligible to receive an originating site facility fee if they meet the criteria found in HCA's Telemedicine clinical policy and billing (see below).
 Originating site facility fees are not encounter eligible.
 Charges for the originating site facility fee may be included on a claim, but the originating site facility fee may not be included on the cost report.